Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

-8.In the experimental protocol, you have to detail the metrics more in detail.
+8. In the experimental protocol, you have to detail the metrics more in detail.
 What do they measure?
 How are they calculated?
 Why are they relevant for the task?

 **Three commonly used metrics for evaluating classification performance are employed in this study: Overall Accuracy (OA), Average Accuracy (AA), and the Kappa coefficient.
 OA measures the overall classification correctness, AA calculates the average accuracy across all classes to avoid dominance by classes with a large number of samples, and Kappa provides a more reliable assessment of agreement between the classification results and ground truth by correcting for random consistency.
 The definitions of these metrics are as follows:**